nebulastream/nebulastream/docs/design/20241011_source_server.md

 # Our Proposed Solution
 The proposed solution depends on four design decisions:
-1. To handle a large number of concurrently running sources on relatively few threads, we redesign sources to make asynchronous calls inside coroutines.
+1. We redesign sources to make asynchronous calls inside coroutines to allow efficient ingestion on relatively few threads.
+2. We remove parsing from the sources to separate CPU-bound and I/O-bound workloads.
-2. To orchestrate the concurrent execution and handle errors, we introduce a centralized `SourceServer` that encapsulates running sources on a thread pool.
+3. We introduce a centralized `SourceServer` that orchestrates the execution of all sources on a thread pool, the handling of errors, and the adding and removal of sources.
-3. I/O components receive buffers from a separate buffer pool to prevent deadlocks.
+4. We propose to have sources receive buffers from a separate buffer pool to prevent deadlocks (to be discussed in the DD for the buffer manager).
-4. Sources do not deal with parsing to separate CPU-bound and I/O-bound workloads.

-## 1) Async I/O
+## 1) Sources
 From "C++11 - Concurrency in Action": *"If your thread is blocked waiting for external input, it can't proceed [...]
 It's therefore undesirable to block on external input from a thread that also performs tasks that other threads may be waiting for."*
-We need asynchronous I/O requests because if we desire to reduce the number of threads significantly when dealing with large numbers of sources, we can not afford to make blocking calls on these few threads.
+We need asynchronous I/O requests and the removal of parsing logic because if we desire to reduce the number of threads significantly when dealing with large numbers of sources, we can not afford to make blocking calls or do CPU-intensive work on these few threads.
+On a high level, the source should perform the following tasks:
+- Connect to an external system (Kafka, MQTT, etc.), device (disk, memory, network), or handle a protocol (TCP, UDP, etc.)
+- Read data from there into a `TupleBuffer` (which should be called `ByteBuffer` or `ReadBuffer` at this point as we do not deal with tuples on a logical level yet?)
+- Resolve errors as specified from the outside by retrying and recovering, dropping data, escalating the error to the outside
+- Disconnect and close the link to the external system or device

+Each source defines how to read data into `TupleBuffer`s asynchronously by utilizing `boost::asio` I/O objects or similar.
+From the docs of ClickHouse: *For byte-oriented input/output, there are ReadBuffer and WriteBuffer abstract classes [...]
+Read/WriteBuffers only deal with bytes.*
+Instead, parsing should be done as the first part of a pipeline.
+Furthermore, pushing certain operations to parsing will be possible, like filtering unparsed data, etc.
+Other components need to handle parsing from now on, which results in a set of new challenges: writing raw data into buffers leads to additional complexity for downstream components.
+Buffers are not self-contained and have tuples potentially spanning over subsequent buffers, which leads to problems when picking up these buffers from multiple threads.

 To put 1) into practice, we employ a `SourceServer` that orchestrates all registered physical sources on a single worker node.
-Each source defines how to read data into `TupleBuffer`s asynchronously by utilizing `boost::asio` I/O objects or similar.
 The server runs an event loop provided by `boost::asio::io_context` and schedules coroutines onto threads of its fixed-size thread pool.
 It deals with the addition and removal of sources, propagation of errors to the `QueryManager` and thread synchronization when writing results downstream.

-## 2) I/O and compute separation
-From the docs of ClickHouse: *The main purpose of IO thread pool is to avoid exhaustion of the global pool with IO jobs, which could prevent queries from fully utilizing CPU.*
-For 2), we create the threads internally in the `SourceServer`, as it runs the event loop and knows when and how to schedule threads for execution.
+## 4) Buffer Management
 We do not concern the `SourceServer` directly with the management of buffers, as this is the task of the `BufferManager`.
 Still, the `BufferManager` has to be aware of the sources and their buffer usage.